Why Do Dogs Leash Bite?

 Once my dog realized that leash biting only ends the walk and gets him a quick trip home, he stopped the behavior.
 He still gets excited when he sees a moving deer, but is able to calm himself down once we move a certain distance away from temptation.

-Note – I only do this because my dog has good bite inhibition and will not bite my hand which is now near to his rather large teeth.
+Note – I only do this because my dog has good bite inhibition and will not bite hard on my hand, which is now near to his rather large teeth.

 There are several advantages with this leash biting technique: